Banking in Australia is collectively worth more than $5.3 trillion. This figure comprises of residents' assets - loans, deposits, and more.

 Are Australian banks safe?

-Later, faltering global investment bank Credit Suisse was acquired by fellow Swiss bank UBS, with the help of the Swiss central bank.
+Around the same time, Credit Suisse faltered and was acquired by fellow Swiss giant UBS, with the help of that country's central bank.
 Credit Suisse had assets worth over 500 billion Swiss Francs (CHF), while UBS holds over CHF 3.2 trillion.
 That's like the equivalent of three CommBanks acquiring ANZ.

 APRA $250,000 guarantee